 What does Thankfulness Mean?

-Thankfulness means being conscious of a benefit that we received, and appreciating that we received that benefit.
-It’s a feeling we have inside of happiness and gratitude when something good happens to us.
+Thankfulness means being conscious of a benefit and appreciating that we received that benefit.
+It’s a feeling of happiness and gratitude when something good happens to us.

 How Can We Express Gratitude?